mdbomba/chef/README.md

 Install scripts are written to use the apt installer on Ubuntu and tested on Ubuntu 22 and Mint 21.

-There are many methods to install chef, the scripts in this repo will use an overall process of creating environmental variables (appended to ~/.bashrc) that can then we used in various config files that chef normally reads (e.g. config.toml).
+There are many methods to install chef, the scripts in this repo will use an overall process of creating environmental variables (creating a ~/.chefparams file and appending it to ~/.bashrc) that can then we used in various config files that chef normally reads (e.g. config.toml).
 They will aslo be used in the chef-install-workstation.sh and chef-install-automate.sh scripts.